-Pennsylvania Congressional Members, led by Rep. John Joyce (R-Pa.): "As evidenced by the recent bankruptcy and closure of the PES refinery in Pennsylvania, current RFS volume obligations and associated RIN costs pose a serious threat to the economic vitality and viability of merchant refiners in our region and across the nation.
+Pennsylvania Congressional Members: "As evidenced by the recent bankruptcy and closure of the PES refinery in Pennsylvania, current RFS volume obligations and associated RIN costs pose a serious threat to the economic vitality and viability of merchant refiners in our region and across the nation.
 There are workers, families, and communities that are counting on the economic success of these refineries."
 Letter to EPA, February 2021.

-Delaware Congressional Delegation: "Uncertainty in the RFS program, coupled with lower biofuel production, lower fuel demand, and higher commodity prices due to the COVID-19 pandemic has led to an extremely volatile RIN market...This price volatility creates great difficulties for independent merchant refiners, like the one located in Delaware City, Delaware, to plan and comply with the RFS, especially while grappling with the market effects of COVID-19."
+Delaware Congressional Delegation: "Uncertainty in the RFS program, coupled with lower biofuel production, lower fuel demand, and higher commodity prices due to the COVID-19 pandemic has led to an extremely volatile RIN market.
+Today, the market prices for a biodiesel RIN or a corn ethanol RIN are surpassing all-time highs.
+At the beginning of 2020, the corn ethanol RIN was 15.8 cents, and not it is \$1.30 and climbing.
+This price volatility creates great difficulties for independent merchant refiners, like the one located in Delaware City, Delaware, to plan and comply with the RFS, especially while grappling with the market effects of COVID-19."
 Letter to EPA, March 2021.

 New Jersey State Senate and General Assembly: "Over the past year, United States refiners have been devastated by spiking, volatile Renewable Identification Number (RIN) prices under the federal Renewable Fuel Standard (RFS) program and a dramatic reduction in the use of fuel that was triggered by the COVID-19 pandemic.
 These factors have resulted in a shortage of RINs, and eight refinery closures, throughout the nation."
-New Jersey General Assembly resolution, passed unanimously on June 24 then unanimously by the State Senate on June 30.
+New Jersey General Assembly resolution, passed unanimously on June 24, 2021 then unanimously by the State Senate on June 30.